erinforman/OnDeck/README.md

 # features

-Generate a latitude and longitude for urls for travel destinations, like travel blogs, city features in magazines, and restaurant websites, using the Google Geocoding API.
+<strong>Generate</strong> a latitude and longitude for urls for travel destinations, like travel blogs, city features in magazines, and restaurant websites, using the Google Geocoding API.
 Save destinations to a postgres database via SQLAlchemy, which the Google Maps API uses to generate individual markers.

 ![3](/static/images/README/3.png)
 ![1](/static/images/README/1.png)

-Include a photo and article hyperlink in the info window using the Beautiful Soup library in Python to scrape xml.
+<strong>Populate</strong> a photo and article hyperlink in the info window using the Beautiful Soup library in Python to scrape xml.

 ![2](/static/images/README/2.png)